Year: 2019 | Players: 2-6 | Minutes: 30+ | Ages: 10+

 What is Letter Jam?

-Letter Jam is a cooperative word game in which you give word clues to each other and hope that by the end of the game everyone is able to unscramble their letters and figure out their secret words.
+Letter Jam is a cooperative word board game in which you give word clues to each other and hope that by the end of the game everyone is able to unscramble their letters and figure out their secret words.
 The game was designed by Ondra Skoupý and is published by Czech Games Edition.

 How to Play Letter Jam